fleig/fleig.github.io/_posts/2017-11-03-Manipulating_PDF.md

 $ qpdf --empty --pages input1.pdf 1-5 input2.pdf 2-6 -- output.pdf
 ```

-the number after the corresponding PDF, indicates which pages are going to save in the output PDF file..
+the number after the corresponding PDF, indicates which pages are going to save in the output PDF file...